kasp582a/41934-AdvancedBIM-Group36/README.md

 ## Python code

 ### description of the code
+As descibed in the assingment A3, the code is designed to enhance an IFC file by inserting structural parameters such as the moment of inertia and Young's modulus of elasticity.
+This is achieved by eather creating a new PropertySet and inserting properties or editing an exiting PropertySet.
+The scipt use a "try" block to make error handling efficient which was very usefull when writting the code.
+The code are using a library called 'ifcopenshell' which are indispensable when handling ifc files, therefore the used functions and attributes from 'ifcopenshell' are descibed below.

 #### Used functions in the library 'ifcopenshell'

 * ifcopenshell.open(path)

 * ifc_file.by_guid(guid)

+* ifcopenshell.is_a(obj, type)

+* ifcopenshell.guid.new()

+* ifc_file.by_type(type_name)

+* ifc_file.createIfcPropertySet(arguments)

+* ifc_file.createIfcRelDefinesByProperties(arguments)

+* ifc_file.createIfcReal(value)

+* ifc_file.createIfcPropertySingleValue(name, value)

+* ifc_file.write(path)

 #### Used attributes in the library 'ifcopenshell'

+* IsDefinedBy

+* Name

+* HasProperties

+* NominalValue

+* wrappedValue

+* GlobalId

+* OwnerHistory

+* RelatedObjects

+* RelatingPropertyDefinition

 ### The code with comments